GarethChandler/IAT-backend-Gareth/README.md

 **Load Balancing**
-to distribute incoming traffic accros a group of backend server pool.
-The load balncer would be deployed between the front facing web app and the applicaiton servers.
-It handles client requests and distributes them accross servers.
-Ensure high availability by directing requests to availabel servers.
-Can scale up and donw based on demand.
-A round robin algorithm would be sufficient for my simple applicaiton.
+Load balancing is a technique to distribute incoming traffic accros a group of backend servers called a pool.
+It is a technique to ensure high availability as discussed below.
+The load balancer would be deployed between the front facing web app and the applicaiton servers.
+It handles client requests and distributes them accross the servers.
+It ensures high availability by directing requests to available servers.
+It can scale up and down based on demand. i would implement a simple round robin algorithm as this would be sufficient for my applicaiton.
+An example service that provides load balancing is Micorsoft's Azure.
-This improves downtime.
-Is horizontally scallable.
-No single point of failure.
+The benefits include improved downtime, is horizontally scallable as my traffic increases, and has no single point of failure.

 **High Availability**
-Load balancing,
-redundancy and failover. deploy redundant copies of backend services.
+High availabilty refers to the applications reliability and uptime for users.
+For my simple web app I have determined that the service level agreement should be 99.5% availabilty as Microservices is a very important and high value learning provider.
+To address availability I would split my application in different sections.
+These could be the web frontend, the application logic and the database.
+As Mongodb has a very high availability guarantee, I would upgrade this last because it would provide the least benefit for cost.

+Web frontend:
+Load balancing for horizontal scalling and high traffic scenarios.
-Auto scaling by cloud platforms.
-Increase number of backend instances based on demand.
+I would configure auto-scaling by cloud platforms to increase number of backend instances based on demand.
-Monitoring backend.
-Fault tolerance. retires. graceful degradations.
+Finally, fault tolerance and graceful degradations.

-database replications.
-Disaster recovery plan
-Testing and maintenacnce.
+Application logic:
+For this level I would also use load balancing and auto-scaling.
+Setting up monitoring to maintain backend health.

+Database:
+I would consider database replications last due to the high availability of Mongodb.
+A disaster recovery plan may be used to ensure I have procedures and processes in place to restore services.
+Finally, conducting regular testing and maintenace will ensure the health of the database and data.

 # Installation
 Instructions on how to set up the project locally:

-Download as zip files and unzip to your local drive.
+Clone the project files and unzip to your local drive.
 Open the folder in VS Code.

 In the terminal, navigate to Component 2 folder.

-Copy
+Copy and paste
 ```
 npm install
 npm update